a2jensen/aj-website/README.md

 -Incorporate Google Spreadsheets as the CMS system -Add in extra/misc section : photography + spotify!
--Expand on CSE 100 projects, create a web app for the huffman encoding project
+-Expand on CSE 100 projects, create a web app for the huffman encoding project -Expand on CSE 30 Game Of Life PA, creating a web app for game of life PA3

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).